-The information below is generic information regarding Homestead Exceptions for counties located in north Texas.
+The information below is generic information regarding Homestead Exemptions for counties located in north Texas.
 Check with your county for specific details on amounts and the process for filing your homestead exemption.
-Be sure to check out over-65 and/or disabled person exemption if applicable.
+Also, be sure to check out over-65 and/or disabled person exemption if applicable.

 Homestead Exemption Overview

 It’s free to file a homestead exemption.
 After closing on your purchase, you’ll get a ton of junk mail/solicitations to pay for filing your homestead exemption.
-This service certainly does NOT need to be paid for.
+You do NOT need to pay for this service.
 You can easily file your homestead by yourself.
-Therefore, don’t be taken advantage of by companies that offer to do it for you.
+Therefore, don’t let companies that offer to do it for you take advantage of you.

 To qualify and file for a homestead exemption, you must own and occupy your home (as your principal residence) on January 1 of the year application is made.
 Also, you have to make your application before April 30th that year.
-To be specific, you need to occupy the property by the time the ball drops in New York on Dec.
+Above all, you need to occupy the property by the time the ball drops in New York on Dec.
 31!
-Late applications for a residence homestead exemption will be accepted if filed no later than 1 year after the tax delinquency date for the tax year you are claiming the exemption.
+Late applications for a residence homestead exemption are accepted if filed no later than 1 year after the tax delinquency date for the tax year you are claiming the exemption.

 You should file the application with your local CAD no later than April 30th.
 The process is pretty simple.
 Just print the form for the Homestead Exemption on your county Central Appraisal District (CAD) site or file online if that option is available.
 Abide by the typical April 30th deadline so that the Notice of Appraised Value at the end of April reflects the exemptions.
 There is no cost for the application or filing, it’s free and you can do it yourself.